AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 ### Using the overview bar

-The **Overview Bar** at the bottom of the Timeline View gives you a miniature view of all the events in the track.
+The <strong>Overview Bar</strong> at the bottom of the Timeline View gives you a miniature view of all the events in the track.

 ![Timeline overview bar](/docs/images/Timeline-Overview-Bar.png)